Kavin-Antony/Kavin-Antony/README.md

 💎 Projects:

+   📌 **Employee Performance Dashboard** - A data visualization project using Power BI and Tableau for performance tracking.

+   📌 **Currency Converter with Real-Time Insights** - A web app for real-time currency conversion using the Frankfurter API, optimized for faster response times.

    📌 **Decentralized Legal Consensus using Blockchain** - A blockchain-based system for legal document verification and consensus.

-   📌 **Employee Performance Dashboard** - A data visualization project using Power BI and Tableau for performance tracking.

    📌 **React Audio Player** - A simple single-page web audio player built using **React.js**.
 This project serves as a practice ground for learning React fundamentals.